Ahmedalshahawyy/ecommerce-platform/README.md

 - **Artifacts uploaded:** `playwright-report`, `test-results`, and recorded videos/screenshots.
 - **Where to find them:** Open the GitHub Actions run for the workflow and download the `playwright-report` or `playwright-report-run-all-tests` artifacts from the job that ran e2e.

+> Note: A pull request has been created to enable and verify Playwright artifact uploads in CI.

 ### Run All Tests in CI